Selling a House for a Job Relocation: Tips, Tools, and Taxes

 Consider this route if:

-• You have the time and inclination to make small fixes.
+• You have the time and inclination to make minor fixes.
 A seasoned agent can advise you on what to leave off your to-do list and what’s worth your while.
-“Sometimes small details can make a large return on your investment,” Arledge says, although a hot market eases the work.
-“Clients are having to do less than they ever have to get it sold.”
+“Sometimes small details can make a large return on your investment,” Arledge says.

 Avoid this route if:

 • You’re pressed for time.
 When you list your home, there’s no guarantee that you will receive a cash offer.
-When working with a financed buyer, sellers need to consider an average 52 days for mortgage processing and approval in addition to the time it takes to find a buyer.
+When working with a financed buyer, sellers need to consider an average of 43 days for mortgage processing and approval in addition to the time it takes to find a buyer (approximately 26 days as of August 2024).

 • You don’t have the budget or the bandwidth for anything but a quick and clean break.
 If you’re stressed about finding schools or housing in your new location, you might want a quick and clean break from your old home, even if you don’t have to do much to sell it in the current market.
 Talk with your agent about your options.

-There are instances where people have bought their house for a really great price, they have low payments, and they can make a lot of money renting it out.
+There are instances where people have bought their house for a great price, have low payments, and can make a lot of money renting it out.

 • Jessica Arledge